nuxt/docs/en/guide/modules.md

 **`this`**

 Context of modules.
-Refer to ModuleContainer class docs for available methods.
+Refer to [ModuleContainer](/api/internals-module-container) class docs for available methods.
-See [module-container](/api/internals-module-container) for more info about `this` context.

 **`module.exports.meta`**